Costs of Selling a House: What to Expect

 4. Capital Gains Tax

-When you sell your property, ideally, it will be for a price higher than your original purchase cost plus associated transaction expenses.
+When you sell an investment property, ideally, it will be for a price higher than your original purchase cost.
 If this results in a profit, known as a capital gain, it may be subject to Capital Gains Tax (CGT).

-Since calculating CGT can be complex, it’s advisable to seek guidance from a tax adviser to ensure your liability is accurately assessed.
-You can find more information on the Australia Tax Office website.
+Since calculating CGT can be complex, it’s recommended to seek guidance from a tax adviser when estimating your total selling house costs.
+You can find more information on the Australian Taxation Office website.

 5. Miscellaneous